-The job profile of a Bank SO in the marketing department can be quite hectic.
-The primary responsibility of Marketing Officers is usually around bringing more business to the bank and increase profit.
+The job profile of a Bank SO in the marketing department can be pretty hectic.
+The primary responsibility of marketing officers is to create marketing campaigns and strategies to increase the business and income.
 Some of the important tasks assigned to a Specialist Officer in the Marketing Department are as follows.

 - Prepare a cost-effective budget for advertising.
-In addition to this, they also might be a part of the negotiation team.
+In addition to this, marketing officers have to assist in the negotiation process at multiple levels.

 - Manage various marketing channels such as posters, televised commercials, newspaper ads etc. It is also necessary to check and cross-check content shared through these channels.

-- Most importantly, handle certain aspects of Bank PR Department in order to foster a positive image of the Bank in from of customers and possible clients.
+- Most importantly, handle certain aspects of the Bank PR Department to foster a positive image of the Bank from customers and possible clients.

 3. Bank SO (HR Officer)

 As the name suggests, Specialist Officer in the HR Department will be looking into Human Resource Activities.
-The set of important tasks and duties of a Bank SO in the HR Department are:
+The set of essential tasks and duties of a Bank SO in the HR Department are:

 - Analyse existing HR policies.
-Suggest changes if need be.
+Suggest changes if required.

 - Implement new policies fostering a positive attitude among the people working in the Bank.

-- Handle all cases of misconduct which require attention from the HR department.
+- Handle all cases of misconduct that require attention from the HR department.

 - At times, be a part of the Selection and Recruitment Committee.

 A Specialist Officer in the Department of Law handles all the legal work of the Bank.
 A set of tasks assigned a Bank SO in the law department are: